deanlockgaard/mirrormind/README.md

 MirrorMind is an AI-powered reflective companion designed to help you uncover emotional patterns, align with your goals, and track your inner evolution over time.

-Unlike traditional journaling tools or productivity chatbots, MirrorMind focuses on interpretation, memory, and coherence — building a rich, longitudinal understanding of you, not just your tasks.
+Unlike traditional journaling tools or productivity chatbots, MirrorMind focuses on interpretation, memory, and coherence, building a rich, longitudinal understanding of you, not just your tasks.

 ---